Buying Guides · Last updated 2 June 2026

 What is the difference between joint tenancy and tenants in common in Gibraltar?

 Joint tenancy means equal shares with automatic survivorship to the other owner on death.
 Tenants in common allows unequal shares and each party's share passes via their will rather than automatically.
-Couples typically use joint tenancy; unequal contributions require tenants in common.
+Couples typically use joint tenancy; unequal contributions call for tenants in common.

 Do both people need to be on the mortgage for a joint purchase?